alextanhongpin/ideas/README.md

 ## Look into Affinity Analysis
 Also, there are some good stuff on high-utility itemset mining.
 Probably take a look into that.

+## IDM (Internet Downloader Manager)

+Create a basic version of internet downloader manager.

+## Look into distributed synchronization protocols and implement a basic working example

+## Look into NATS

+## Look into operational transformation